 Impermeability in practice

-According to international standards, to be considered waterproof, a fabric must have a resistance of at least 1500 mm of water column.
-This means that tents with waterproof ratings lower than this number could withstand a light rain for a short time, but they are not waterproof.
+To be considered waterproof according to international standards, a fabric must have a resistance of at least 1500 mm of the water column.
+This means that tents with waterproof ratings lower than this number could withstand light rain for a short time, but they are not waterproof.

 More than 3000 mm: recommended for rather extreme situations.